 This is an exceptionally tough matchup, and when we ran the benchmarks, they actually resulted in a tie.
 The Spectre scored higher in terms of design and battery life, but the Yoga was slightly more powerful and had a better display.

 The HP Envy has better performance but costs more.
 The Yoga has a better display, better ports, and better storage, and it also comes in a little cheaper.
 The only problem with the Yoga is a lack of Wi-Fi6.

 Lenovo flex 5 vs HP envy x360

-The HP Envy is going to give you better performance and has a light portable design, but the Lenovo Flex has unbeatable battery life and a modest amount of performance; the UHD IPS panel is also brighter and looks better in low light situations.
+The HP Envy is going to give you better performance and has a light portable design, but the Flex model from Lenovo has unbeatable battery life and a modest amount of performance; the UHD IPS panel is also brighter and looks better in low light situations.

 People Also Ask (FAQs)